Postpartum Tips for Neurodivergent Moms

 Setting Boundaries and Building a Routine

-Neurodivergent people often thrive on structure, even if it’s minimal.
-While full routines aren’t feasible in the first weeks and months of parenthood, setting up micro-routines can bring consistency to each day without the stress of rigidity.
-A short morning and evening ritual—even a five-minute break to regroup or a sensory object to ground you—can help you feel more centered.
+Neurodivergent people tend to thrive on structure, even if it’s minimal.
+While full routines aren’t usually possible in the first weeks and months of parenthood, setting up mini-routines can give you a framework for each day without the stress of rigidity.
+A short morning and evening routine—even a five-minute break locked alone in the bathroom to regroup—can help you feel more centered.

-Sensory overload can be a huge challenge, so find ways to dial down the noise.
+Sensory overload can be a huge challenge for us spicy moms, so find ways to turn down the noise.
 Noise-canceling headphones and earplugs should be on every pregnant mom’s baby registry!
-Create small sensory-friendly spaces at home, and practice grounding techniques like running cold water on your wrists or stepping outside barefoot.
+Create sensory-friendly spaces at home, and practice grounding techniques like running cold water on your wrists or walking outside barefoot.
 Strategies like these can help reduce the intensity of sensory reactions.

 Managing Executive Function

 Executive functioning will likely take a hit, so use tools that can help offload cognitive demand.
-Visual schedules, to-do lists, and apps are useful for tracking essentials.
-Lean on reminders and visual cues as much as possible to give your mind a break from constantly holding it all.
+Lighten your load, prioritize the glass balls and let the rubber ones drop.
+Use visual schedules, to-do lists, and apps to remind you of the important things.
+Use your phone for reminders as much as possible to give your mind a break from having to hold it all.

 Mindfulness and Self-Compassion

 Mindfulness and self-compassion are key.
 Check-in with yourself regularly, and remind yourself it’s okay to feel what you’re feeling.
+You are not broken.
 There’s nothing wrong with you.
-You are not broken.
 You are a good mom.
-Give yourself permission to slow down, rest, and do things differently.
-Small acts of self-compassion can give you the strength you need to make it through even the hardest days.
+You probably just need to slow down, rest, and figure out how to do things differently.
+Be kind to yourself.
+Your baby is always watching.

 Mom As You Are